trek-view/basecamp/_posts/2022-04-15-using-ffmpeg-process-gopro-fusion-fisheye.md

 You also need two blend mask files, one for the front, the other for the back.

-To generate them you need to know the 1/4 and 3/4 positions of the output equirectangular output video horizontally.
+To generate them you need to know the 1/4 and 3/4 positions (width) of the output equirectangular output video horizontally.

 I then create a centered rectangular selection of the blend width I want, must be less than the blend width used in fusion2sphere (which is currently 5 degrees).
 To work out the pixel blend width you can used the calculation `(output width / 360)*5`, e.g. `(5760/360)*5)=80px`.